zgornel/StringAnalysis.jl/docs/src/examples.md

 ### TF, TF-IDF, BM25
 From the DTM, three more document-word statistics can be constructed: the [term frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency_2), the [tf-idf (term frequency - inverse document frequency)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf#Term_frequency%E2%80%93Inverse_document_frequency) and [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) using the `tf`, `tf!`, `tf_idf`, `tf_idf!`, `bm_25` and `bm_25!` functions respectively.
 Their usage is very similar yet there exist several approaches one can take to constructing the output.

-The following examples with use the term frequency i.e. `tf` and `tf!`.
+The following examples use the term frequency i.e. `tf` and `tf!` functions only.
 When calling the functions that end without a `!`, which do not require the specification of an output matrix, one does not control the output's element type.
 The default output type is defined by the constant `DEFAULT_FLOAT_TYPE = eltype(1.0)`:
 ```@repl index
 M = DocumentTermMatrix(crps);
 tfm = tf(M);